BatuhanAysan/canadian-city-insights/README.md

 - 📍 **Interactive Map:** Select a city to view amenities (hospitals, schools, supermarkets)
 - 📊 **Bubble Chart:** Visualize the distribution of amenities per 100k population by city
-- 📈 **Single Bar Chart:** Select a city to see employment distribution across 18 sectors
+- 📈 **Horizontal Bar Chart:** Select a city to see employment distribution across 18 sectors
 - 📉 **Radar Chart:** Compare unemployment rates across cities
 - 🔄 **Dropdown Selections:** Dynamic updates for maps and charts